13 Foods That Help With Bloating (And What to Avoid If You Always Feel Puffy)

 2. Ripe Bananas

-Did you know that unripe bananas can be tough on our tummies?
-But once they start getting those cute little brown spots, they turn into gut health superheroes!
+If bananas make you bloated, they’re not ripe enough.
+Those brown spots are the signal they’re ready for you.
 Ripe bananas are loaded with prebiotic fiber, which is awesome because it feeds our good gut bacteria and keeps our digestion smooth.
 They can also calm your stomach and deliver a potassium boost, helping with water retention.

 If you're looking for a tasty way to enjoy them, why not blend ripe bananas into a smoothie with some milk and a splash of honey?
 Or, for an easy snack, slice them up and sprinkle some cinnamon on top!